Arifulislamt/ar-kinder-garten/README.md

-# Welcome to our mini kinder Garten Website
+# Welcome To Our Mini Kinder Garten Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).